portworx/px-docs/architecture.md

 Each volume specifies its request of resources (such as its max capacity and IOPS) and its individual requirements (such as ext4 as the file system and block size).

-Using IOPS as an example, a team can chose to set the MySQL container to have a higher IOPS than an offline batch processing container.
+Using IOPS as an example, a team can choose to set the MySQL container to have a higher IOPS than an offline batch processing container.
 Thus, a container scheduler can move containers, without losing storage and while protecting the user experience.